fatihusta/noteworthy/README.md

 # Noteworthy

-Noteworthy is a free and open source collaborative tooling ecosystem that combines existing best-in-class open source collaboration tools with an innovative Matrix sub-protocol distrubuted overlay networking framework that enables collaborative self-hosting of personal and organizational online services.
+Noteworthy is free and open source software that combines existing best-in-class open source collaboration tools with a Matrix powered meta-protocol in order to enable the collaborative self-hosting of personal online services.

-Noteworthy is comprised of a collection of Matrix powered meta-protocols for establishing secure and private distributed overlay networks.
-In some aspects, it is similar to existing personal networking products such as ZeroTier or TailScale but is 100% community powered, non-commercial free and open source software.
+Noteworthy makes it easy for non-technical users to establish Wireguard powered distributed overlay networks.
+In some respects, Noteworthy is similar to existing commercially available personal networking products such as ZeroTier and TailScale, but is much more ambitious and will always be 100% community powered, non-commercial free and open source software.
+Noteworthy aims to become the catalyst and toolbelt of a non-commercial user owned web.

-Noteworthy makes it easy to deploy publically accessible online services behind a distributed network of transparent TLS reverse-proxies (think ngrok but decentralized).
-Noteworthy accomplishes this with a distributed Hub and Spoke topology.
-A distributed network of transparent reverse TLS proxies enables Noteworthy to ship a federation capable Matrix home server that can be deployed to hosts behind firewalls / NAT or that are otherwise not accessible to the public internet.
-In Noteworthy parlance we call these deployments "Taproots" and the distributed network of transparent proxies that serve them "Hubs".
-A Taproot is a dedicated host that functions as a Noteworthy end-user's primary home server.
-A Hub is a publically accessible host running the Noteworthy Hub software described below.
-Taproot's must be invited in order to receieve inbound connectivity via a Noteworthy Hub.
+With Noteworthy a non-technical user can deploy publically accessible online services behind a distributed network of transparent TLS reverse-proxies (think ngrok but decentralized).
+This is made possible with a distributed hub and spoke topology that is coordinated via the decentralized Matrix protocol.
+A distributed network of transparent reverse proxies enables federation capable Matrix home servers to be deployed to hosts behind firewalls, carrier-grade NATs or hosts otherwise not accessible to the public internet.
+In Noteworthy parlance we call the end-user deployments "roots" and the distributed network of transparent proxies tha service them "hubs".
+A root is a dedicated host that functions as a Noteworthy user's primary server.
+The goal is to enable users to operate both roots and hubs collaboratively with individuals they already know and trust IRL (in real life).

+Noteworthy aims to provide the following apps and services as a 1-click plug-and-play solution:

+- Instant Messaging/Voice/Video  - Powered by Matrix (Element/Synapse) (done)
+- Social - Chupacabra, a Matrix powered content sharing and discussion client (coming soon, in-progress)
+- Email/Calendar/Contacts - Powered by Mail-in-a-Box (coming soon, in-progress)
+- Voice and Video Conferencing - Jitsi (coming soon)
+- Publishing - Ghost CMS (coming soon)

 # Getting Started